Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 To start writing Python code, you would need an IDE.
 We will be using PyCharm Community Edition for this tutorial.
 You can follow the steps on the official website and download the IDE.

-Writing Your First Python Selenium Script
+Writing Your First Selenium Python Script

-Now that your development environment is ready, you are all set to write your first Python Selenium automation test.
-We will be writing a basic step where we will perform the following steps-
+Now that your development environment is ready, you are all set to write your first Selenium Python automation test.
+We will be writing a basic step where we will perform the following steps:

 1. Open Google Chrome.